THOMASELOVE/431-classes-2026/class03/README.md

 The link is <https://tinyurl.com/431-2026-minute-03>.

+- You will need to be logged into Google **via your CWRU account** to access each Minute Paper form.
+- Every Minute Paper asks a few questions, and should take less than 5 minutes to answer.
+    - I always ask some form of "What was the most important thing you learned (in 431) recently?" and "What question (about 431 or R or statistics) would you most like Dr. Love to answer for you at present?".
+There's also always an opportunity for you to leave a comment or additional questions.
     - Some Minute Papers (like this one) will ask you about your attendance in the most recent class.
+    - Each of them also asks some other things.
+    - I write a feedback document Wednesday after the deadline and we will discuss that in class Thursday.
-- You need to respond to each Minute Paper regardless of whether or not you attended the last class.
-It is a [part of your grade](https://thomaselove.github.io/431-syllabus-2026/11_grading.html#building-a-course-grade).
+- Respond to each Minute Paper regardless of whether you attended the last class.
+The Minute Papers are a [part of your grade](https://thomaselove.github.io/431-syllabus-2026/11_grading.html#building-a-course-grade).
-- You will need to log into Google via your CWRU account to access the form.
 - For more on the Minute Papers, [visit their page here](https://github.com/THOMASELOVE/431-minute-2026).

 -------------